nickruggeri/Hy-MMSBM/README.md

 <h2>Data release</h2>

-All the preprocessed real datasets utilized in [1], as well as some of the synthetic data generated for the experiments in [1, 2], are publicly available. <br/>
+All the preprocessed real datasets utilized in [1, 2], as well as some of the synthetic data generated for various experiments, are publicly available. <br/>
 The data is stored and distributed via <a href="https://edmond.mpdl.mpg.de/">Edmond</a>, the Open Research Data Repository of the Max Planck Society, and is available at the following